xapple/pyrotrfid/doc/content/executable_options.rst

                         Waterman score below this.
 Defaults to 150.
   -z HARD_LAG, --hard_lag=HARD_LAG
                         Manually specify the lag to apply between both profiles.
-By default, lag calaucation is automatic.
+By default, lag calculation is automatic.
   -f FILE_FORMAT, --file_format=FILE_FORMAT
                         The file format in which the graphs will be created.
                         Defaults to 'pdf'.